sherfert/GTR/README.md

 3. Adapt differential-testing-engine/server/server-reducer.js at the bottom to run those algorithms of interest.
 4. Open Firefox 25 and Chrome 48
 5. Run in ./differential-testing-engine/: node server/server-reducer
+   Always double-check the result.
+There is some non-determinism stemming from the browsers.
 6. To gather statistics after the reductions are done, run in ./differential-testing-engine/: node util/createStats The statistics are placed in differential-testing-engine/inconsistentCode/stats